 C9.
 Lines 84-86: we lack data on the distributions of these 3 species across the HZ, especially since we know that the authors have those data (Jarquín-Díaz et al., 2019).
 See further specific comments on Eimeria model.

 That is a very good point.
-By the time of the analysis, we did not have the full dataset sequenced.
-We are happy to provide supplementary data on the most prevalent Eimeria species, namely E. ferrisi, and confirm the results on hybrid resistance at the genus level.
-We added these information in the text (lines 353-357 new) and as Supplementary Figure S5.
+By the time of the analysis, we did not have the full dataset genotyped.
+We are happy to provide supplementary data on the most prevalent Eimeria species, namely E. ferrisi.
+This analysis confirms the results on hybrid resistance at the genus level.
+We added this information in the text (lines 353-357 new) and as Supplementary Figure S5.
 We moreover added identification at the species level, for those that we could identify, in a column of Supplementary Table S3 (previously Supplementary Table S1).
 We hope it is obvious that hybrid differences cannot be tested for parasites with low prevalence due to a lack of statistical power.

 C10.
 Line 87: “a novel transect”.
 Specify: “novel” compared to what?
 I suppose not from this of Jarquín-Díaz et al., 2019, as it is the same transect and as this one includes the Jarquin-Diaz sampling!